charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 Refer to the files in the `demo/`directory of this project.

-The following files should be viewed in a text or program editor:
+The following files can be viewed in a text or program editor:

 ```
 HandscrollViewerDemo1.html